konovod/scoro/README.md

   end
 end

-# it can be instanciated and then used:
+# it can be instantiated and then used:
 fib = Fiber1.new
 while !fib.complete
   fib.run